Yue Fei: Portrait

 The Four Generals of the Restoration painted by Liu Songnian during the Southern Song dynasty.
 Yue Fei is the second person from the left.
 Han Shizhong is fifth from the left and Zhang Jun is fourth from the left.

 Southern Song era artist Liu Songnian (劉松年) (1174–1224), who was best known for his realistic works, painted a picture, "Four Generals of the Restoration" (中興四將).
 The group portrait shows eight people – four generals and four attendants.
 Starting from the left: attendant, Yue Fei, attendant, Zhang Jun (張浚), Han Shizhong (韓世忠), attendant, Liu Guangshi (劉光世), and attendant.

-According to history professor He Zongli of Zhejiang University, the painting shows Yue was more of a scholarly-looking general with a shorter stature and chubbier build than the statue of him currently displayed in his tomb in Hangzhou, which portrays him as being tall and skinny.
+According to history professor He Zongli of Zhejiang University, the painting shows Yue was more of a scholarly-looking general with a shorter stature and chubbier build than the statue of him displayed in his tomb in Hangzhou since 1979, which portrays him as being tall and skinny.
 Shen Lixin, an official with the Yue Fei Temple Administration, holds the portrait of Yue Fei from the "Four Generals of the Restoration" to be the most accurate likeness of the general in existence.